alexmaccalman/3DPrintedCOVIDShields.io/index.md

 # 3D Printing COVID-19 Face Shield Instructions
-### The purpose of this website is to outline the steps needed to 3D print face shields for hospitals that need them during the pandemic war.
+### The purpose of this website is to outline the steps needed to 3D print face shields for hospitals that need them during the pandemic crisis.
 ![Making Face Shields](/assests/mask.png)

 ## Step 1: Buy a 3D printer and materials.